 27. Bring sportsmanship to the office.

 People (no matter the location, age, gender) know what it takes to win together – and sports teams teach these basics.
 When teams in companies focus like sports teams and create a season win that energizes employees and management and owners, it builds emotional engagement – “we’re in it together”.
 The game approach teaches long term teamwork skills: getting on the field to do your part (vs being in the stands) the power of frequent huddles to align, the importance of scoring (taking responsibility for results), tuning the game plan (staying nimble), looking out for each other(having each other’s backs), facing losses (having difficult conversations), and celebrating wins together(making sure people know what they do makes a difference).

 Maria Thomas, Content Marketing Manager & Product Specialist, GreyCampus

 The director of a department should have a one-on-one review meeting once in a quarter with every employee, not just to review the performance, but also to take feedback or suggestions and implement the changes.
 Empowering employees and employee engagement are essential for the growth of the company.
 We at GreyCampus have a monthly open house session wherein the CEO addresses the employees and share the achievements of the month, shares the plan for the quarter, announces any new product launches, and awards the top performers of the month.
 This boosts the morale of the team and creates a culture of open dialogue and celebrating successes.

 Over To You

 As your business grows, so does your company as a community.
+A solid organizational structure starts to emerge.
 Having a concrete vision of what you want your company to represent makes it a better place to work, and ultimately, the kind of business that’s appealing to customers.